Anachronisms in the Book of Mormon: Background

 According to Joseph Smith, the Book of Mormon was originally engraved on golden plates, which he received in 1827 from an angel named Moroni, whom Smith identified as a resurrected former inhabitant of the American continent.
 Smith said he translated the original text of the plates into English, and that a portion of the text was written on the plates in what he termed reformed Egyptian.

 The Book of Mormon is attested by many believers in its authenticity to have taken place somewhere in the Americas from c.
 2500 BC to 420 AD, thus placing its events within the pre-Columbian era.

-Smith stated that "the Book of Mormon is the most correct of any book on Earth", a claim repeated in modern introductions to the book.
-Some modern apologists argue that "when Joseph Smith referred to the Book of Mormon as the 'most correct book' on earth, he was referring to the principles that it teaches, not the accuracy of its textual structure", and therefore readers should not expect it to be "without any errors in grammar, spelling, punctuation, clarity of phrasing, [or] other such ways."
-Indeed, the original title page of the Book of Mormon claims that "if there are faults [in the book] they are the mistakes of men".

-Latter Day Saint scholars and apologists have dealt with these in multiple ways.
+Latter Day Saint scholars and apologists have attempted to deal with these in multiple ways.
 Depending on the anachronism in question, apologists attempt to: establish parallels to currently known ancient cultures, technologies, plants or animals; reframe the usage of individual words in question; question assumptions that may lead to an apparent anachronism; or point out that it is not known exactly where the Book of Mormon actually took place (and so supporting evidence simply remains to be found - see Limited geography model).